Luca Pagano: Poker related activities

 Pagano co-hosted, together with sport commentator Giacomo Valenti, the famous TV show "Poker1Mania", aired, from 2007 to 2013, late night on Italian public television; the show was the first of its kind featuring the professional game of poker in a less technical language and earned a big audience consensus.

 Pagano organizes poker events by the Venice Casino, by the detached branch Ca' Noghera, by the Casino Sanremo, Casino Saint-Vincent, Aosta Valley and Nova Gorica.

 In mid 2014, Pagano hosted the first edition of talent and reality show La Casa degli Assi, original format by PokerStars produced by Magnolia Italy; this reality was aired for the first time on a terrestrial satellite TV channel and secondly re-aired on the public television, at night.

 In March 2015, Pagano hosted the second edition of the talent show, aired late night on public television.

 eSports

-In late 2016 Luca Pagano announced his entry in the electronic sports frontier with the creation and co-owning, with professional poker player Eugene Katchalov, of a professional team in Italy.
+In 2016, Pagano co-founded the Italian professional esports organization QLASH alongside poker player Eugene Katchalov.

-QLASH is one of the most promising professional organizations featuring well known players from the national and international scene in different videogames: Hearthstone, StarCraft, FIFA, Fortnite, Clash Royale, Brawlstars, Vainglory, Call of Duty, Sim Racing and more.
-In much less time the team has been granted with important recognition in the gaming scene.
-QLASH is also the first professional Italian team to join the prestigious Dreamhack in Austin, with former member Simone "VKing" Larivera ranking a stellar Top20 position in Hearthstone.

-In early 2019 QLASH introduced the QLASH House; a gaming house situated in Treviso, Italy.
-It houses many of their professional players.
+QLASH won the Best Italian Team award at the Italian Esports Awards in both 2020 and 2021, and in November 2020 entered a partnership with AC Milan to form AC Milan QLASH.